Preventing head injuries in children

 Older children should always wear a helmet when riding a snowmobile, motorcycle, scooter, or all-terrain vehicle (ATV).
 If possible, children should not ride on these vehicles.

 After having a concussion or mild head injury, your child may need a helmet.
-Be sure to talk with your provider about when your child can return to activities.
+Be sure to talk with your health care provider about when your child can return to activities.

 Keeping Your Child Safe in the Home